-Excess Treatment Costs are defined as the difference between treatment costs and the costs of existing standard treatment.
-For the purposes of this guidance, non-NHS ETCs are interventions or services that are outside of the remit of the NHS (generally Local Authority commissioned) and not covered by existing arrangements for payment by service commissioners.
+Excess Treatment Costs (ETCs) are defined as the difference between NHS treatment costs and the costs of existing standard treatment.
+For the purposes of this guidance, non-NHS ETCs (or non-NHS intervention costs) are interventions or services that are outside of the remit of the NHS (often Local Authority commissioned) and not covered by existing arrangements for payment by service commissioners.

-The process for applying for ETC support for public health and social care research studies
+The process for applying for non-NHS ETCs support for public health and social care research studies

 The NIHR Public Health Research (PHR) and Research for Social Care (RfSC) pilot